|

 "They are breaking through!"

-herself gently, handing her to one of her friends.
-"There
+herself gently, handing the woman to one of her friends.

-is a passage into the mountains," she said to a fellow warrior,
+"There is a passage into the mountains," she said to

 "Yes."

-"down to the entrance, and begin sending the women and children
+"Take everyone down to the entrance, and start sending the

 "What are you going to do, my lady?"